CalilDrissi/placy-flutter/README.md

-# Placy for ioss & android
+# Placy for ios & android

 marking places on the map